Investor's sentiment in multi-agent model of the continuous double auction: Introduction. OB and volume.

 \centerline { } \centerline {Fig 1.}

 \quad

 In the absence of any news before 8:30 the price changes in a diffuse manner and the volume of trading is fairly low.
 When news hits the market, the price jumps under an avalanche of sell orders and then slowly returns to the initial range.
 At the beginning of this process the volume of trading increases significantly and then slowly decreases.
-This can be seen from the second graph.
+This can be seen from the second graph of volume of trades on Fig 1.
 Such mean--reverting behavior is well known to intraday traders who follow the standard calendar of announcements of economic indicators \cite{Ya}.

-There is a huge literature on what really causes large price changes.
-We should mention here a comprehensive survey article of J.P.
-Bouchaud, J.D.
-Farmer and F. Lillo \cite{BFL}, and also surveys \cite{BMP} and \cite{SFGK} in this journal.
-It is also well known that there are various time scales in time series or data generated by financial markets.
-There is also an extensive literature on long term correlations in financial time series.
-For a review see \cite{BFL,CL}.

-We address similar issues here.
-The ideas that economic agents are not independent and that collective phenomena are responsible for drastic changes in market behavior are of course not new.
-We should mention a recent survey paper of J.P.
-Bouchaud \cite{Bou}, in which the Random Field Ising Model is used to model interacting economic agents.
-In this paper we propose a new, completely rigorous mathematical model of the order book and price formation.
-The model is designed to simulate collective phenomena and it is based on ideas of nonequlibrium statistical mechanics.

-In our model, the price changes are produced through the matching mechanism by the interaction of market participants with different roles.
-Previous models used ''zero--intelligence'' agents.
-Our agents are very slightly more intelligent.
-They change the submission rate of market orders to the matching mechanism in accordance with certain slow variables.

-Our model has two major features.
-First, and most important it has two "slow" hidden parameters $L(t)$ and $M(t)$, which are functions of time.
-Functions $L(t)$ and $M(t)$ measure the market (bulls' and bears') conception of the fair price of the security.
-They change relatively slowly compared to the price, which is the fast parameter.
-In our approach, the collective mind of market participants transforms all public information available to it into two slowly changing functions $L$ and $M$

-Second, in order to capture the interaction of agents our model uses ideas from kinetic theory, {\it i.e.} ideas from the theory of the Vlasov equation.
-Originally this equation was written for plasmas where ions interact with long range Coulomb forces.
-Therefore an interaction between ions can not be neglected.
-The force acting on an ion can be computed by averaging the potential over the distribution of other ions in the configuration space.
-A mathematical model of this phenomenon was introduced by H.McKean in the form of a nonlinear Markov process \cite{Mc}.
-In our model the dynamics of parameters $L$ and $M$ at any moment of time are determined by the quantities obtained by averaging over the distribution of price at that moment.
-At a macro level, the resulting stochastic process obtained from a micro dynamics is the discrete nonlinear analog of the classical Ornstein-Uhlenbeck process.
+At the level of individual trades this phenomena is presented on Fig 2.
+As zero or starting moment we have chosen the moment 8:30:00:000 (hour:minute:sec: milsec).
+The horizontal axis represents a number of the trades counted from this moment of time.
+Each trade can be either on tick up or down.
+We construct two functions representing cumulative volume on tick up or down.
+The volume on tick up is represented by the yellow diagram.
+The volume on tick down is represented by the blue diagram.

 \centerline { } \centerline {Fig 2.}